designingspring/obsidian-ai-tagger-universe/README.md

 8. Restart Obsidian or reload the app
 9. Go to Settings > Community plugins, and enable "AI Tagger Universe"

-Alternatively, you can use the BRAT (Beta Reviewers Auto-update Tool) plugin:
-1. Install BRAT from Obsidian Community Plugins
-2. Open BRAT settings and add this repository URL
-3. Click "Add Plugin" and install when prompted
-4. Enable the plugin in Community plugins settings

 ## ✨ Key Features

 ### 🤖 Flexible AI Integration